auriocus/VecTcl/40-design.md

 ### Comparison to expr

 Since `vexpr` is a functional superset of `expr`, most expressions which are executed by `expr` should run within `vexpr` and produce the same results.
-Apart from the obvious differences, that vexpr handles complex numbers and multi-component values, there are a few syntactic differences, which should briefly by explained in the following paragraphs.
+Apart from the obvious differences that vexpr handles complex numbers and multi-component values, there are a few syntactic differences, which should briefly by explained in the following paragraphs.

 #### The case with $
-`expr` requires variable references to be prefixed with $, while `vexpr` expects that variable names appear bare.
-This choice is mostly due to the belief of the VecTcl author, that the $ in `expr` is largely a historic relict from the times when `expr` was used with unbraced expressions and the Tcl intepreter substituted the string value for a variable.
-Today, passing more than a single expression to `expr` is considered bad style, and the $ is not needed anymore in most cases.
-Since the $ is used to indicate value substitution, it would also be irritating in case of assignments. `$a=$b` as an assignment looks odd to the eye of the Tcl programmer (in contrast to, e.g. Perl or PHP).
+`expr` requires variable references to be prefixed with $, while `vexpr` expects the variable names are bare words.
+This choice is mostly due to the belief of the VecTcl author, that the $ in `expr` is largely a historic relict from the times when `expr` was used with unbraced expressions and the Tcl interpreter substituted the string value for a variable.
+Today, passing an unbraced expression or multiple arguments to `expr` is considered bad style, and the $ is not needed anymore in most cases.
+Since the $ is used to indicate value substitution, it would also be irritating in case of assignments. `$a=$b` as an assignment looks odd to the eye of the Tcl programmer (in contrast to, e.g., Perl or PHP).
+The $ could optionally be supported for the right hand side of expressions.
+This is currently not supported, but will be useful especially to access variables with odd names.
+Currently, neither variables with spaces in it can be referenced in VecTcl nor array elements, since the array syntax collides with the syntax for calling a function.
+These cases could be disambiguated by allowing quoted syntax such as ${a(2)} to refer to an array element.
+The exact substitutio rules inside such a braced expression is yet to be defined, such that both odd names containing spaces and metacharacters, as well as array elements with variable indices can be referred to.
+Further it needs to be defined, how variables can be accessed using this syntax on the left hand side of an assignment.

 #### Command substitution using \[\]
+Inside `expr`, command substitution using the square brackes is used to call out Tcl procs.
+In VecTcl, no special syntax is needed to call a Tcl proc, because VecTcl makes no distinction between a math function and a Tcl proc.
+The special `expr` syntax is likewise believed to be a historic relict, coming from the way that command substitution is handled within Tcl.
+Inside the brackets usual Tcl substitution rules apply.
+That leads to the consequence, that computed arguments to such a function itself require another nested `expr` call, leading to verbous and hard to read code.
+For instance, to extract twice the element with index $$2n+1$$ from a list using lindex
+{% highlight tcl %}
+{% raw %}
+set te [expr {2*[lindex $l [expr {2*$n+1}]]}]
+{% endraw %}
+{% endhighlight %}
+whereas using VecTcl, the same code can be compressed to
+{% highlight tcl %}
+{% raw %}
+vexpr {te=2*lindex(l,2n+1)}
+{% endraw %}
+{% endhighlight %}
+Such code is not uncommon for index calculations.
+To remedy this issue, an internal treatment of simple offsets has been incorporated into `lindex` and similar functions.
+Allowing for any Tcl command to be part of a math expression solves the issue in a more general way.

 #### Strings
+`expr` supports arbitrary string values for operators which have a useful definition for general strings.
+For example, strings are allowed as the result of the ternary operator `?:` or input to the comparison operators.
+Further, additional operators are defined to test if a string is contained within a given list.
+Inside literal double-quoted strings, again the full range of Tcl substitutions (including nested commands substitution) is supported.
+VecTcl on the othe hand does not support strings at the current stage.
+NumArrays can not be defined on lists of strings as elemental values.
+The reason is that elemental values must be free of whitespace, otherwise the dimensionality of the values can't be unambiguously derived from the string representation, which is required by EIAS, unless some additional restriction is posed onto the elemental values such as required quoting.
+Passing literal strings to are general string variables to functions, on the other hand, poses no such problems.
+The current implementation supports string containing variables, as long as they are not accessed using NumArray functions or operators.
+Embedded literal strings are currently not supported, but will make a good companion to enable calling non-numerical commands.
+It is open to discussion, how much of Tcls substitution syntax should be enabled in these values, whether just literal strings should be allowed, or variable and command substitution as in `expr`

+Under the assumption that strings with full substitution are implemented, VecTcl would provide a complete alternative syntax to the Tcl interpreter.
+For instance, this program shows how a dictionary could be unfolded into local variable names from within `vexpr`
+{% highlight tcl %}
+{% raw %}
+vproc dict_inflate {d} {
+	for key=dict("keys", d) {
+		upvar("1", key, "var")
+		var = dict("get", d, key)
+	}
+}
+{% endraw %}
+{% endhighlight %}

+Of course it is not recommended to program in this style, but such an exercise demonstrates, that the drafted language inside `vexpr` is quite complete and scalable.
+The programming style can vary smoothly from a style similar to `expr`, where only a single expression is passed and the result further processed by Tcl code, over multiple assignments and expressions with loops into a full-blown alternative scripting language, which only shares the runtime execution engine with Tcl.
+This scalability accounts for the fact that some code, notably heavily numerical code, is best expressed within an expression-oriented language as provided by VecTcl, whereas other pieces of code, most notably string processing, are best performed in a substitution-oriented language such as Tcl.

 Performance considerations
 --------------------------